The Ultimate Guide to Wedding Venue Dry Hire in the UK

 Key Takeaways

-- Dry hire venues offer complete creative control and flexibility, including choosing suppliers and avoiding corkage fees.
+• Dry hire venues offer complete creative control and flexibility, with complete flexibility to customise every aspect of your event, including the option to choose suppliers and avoid corkage fees.

-- Begin planning at least 18 months in advance, coordinating multiple vendors and ensuring proper setup and breakdown logistics.
+• Begin planning at least 18 months, coordinating with multiple vendors to ensure proper setup and breakdown logistics.
 This early planning can give you a sense of control over your wedding timeline and reduce the stress of last-minute arrangements.

-- Secure public liability insurance coverage between £2.5m to £5m and understand your responsibilities for venue damage.
+• Secure public liability insurance coverage between £2.5m and £5m and understand your responsibilities for venue damage.

 What Is Dry Hire?